You can expect to see seven questions on the end-of-course exam and seven questions on the state exam from this chapter.

 • list and describe the various types of governmental and private restrictions on ownership of real property, and

-• distinguish among the various types of leases.
+• distinguish among the various types of leases and liens.

 |abstract of title||granting clause|